-Typhani Carter, LCSW, is Director of Clinical Services at HELP Haven, in which role she oversees all aspects of the clinical department.
-She develops and facilitates training for all HELP sites, focusing on trauma-informed and trauma-responsive care.
-She modifies existing protocols and procedures to meet best practice standards for managing clients who have experienced complex trauma and are without homes.
+Prior to this, Typhani worked as Director of Clinical Services at HELP Haven, a subsidiary of HELP USA.
+In this role, she was responsible for overseeing all aspects of the Clinical Department.
+She was also tasked with developing and facilitating training for all HELP sites, which focused on trauma-informed and trauma-responsive care for the client population.
+Additionally, she was responsible for modifying existing protocols and procedures to meet best practice standards for managing clients who had experienced complex trauma and were without homes.

-Ms. Carter consults with Bonding Links Mental Health Clinic, an Article 31 clinic associated with Coalition for Hispanic Family Services.
-She diagnoses and treats children who struggle with psychiatric illnesses, as well as their families, and collaborates with an interdisciplinary team to determine treatment.
-She also provides clinical supervision.
-Prior to joining HELP USA, Ms. Carter served as the Administrative Supervisor for the Specialized Programs at Jewish Child Care Association (JCCA), in which role she supervised and evaluated a team of social workers and socio-therapists.
-She interfaced with upper management regarding program development, policy, procedure and census, and developed and facilitated training for foster parents, parents, and staff on the impact of trauma on different populations.
-She was awarded the Robert Maslow Excellence in Practice Award at JCCA
+Before joining HELP USA, Typhani was the Administrative Supervisor for the Specialized Programs at Jewish Child Care Association (JCCA).
+For three years, she supervised and evaluated a team of Social Workers and Socio-Therapists.
+Among other responsibilities, she interfaced with upper management regarding program development, policy, procedure and census, and developed and facilitated training for foster parents, parents and staff regarding the impact of trauma on different populations.

-Before joining JCCA, Ms. Carter served as a Trauma Recovery Clinician at The New York Society for the Prevention of Cruelty to Children, in which role she counseled children, adolescents and young adults who had experienced trauma.
-She developed protocol for studies to assess the effectiveness of Safe Touches Workshops on young children, and conducted those studies.
-She also oversaw the administration of the Child Empowerment and Trauma Recovery Programs, and conducted training for staff, parents, and donors on trauma-related issues.
+Preceding her work at JCCA, Typhani worked as a Trauma Recovery Clinician at The New York Society for the Prevention of Cruelty to Children, where she used various treatment modalities to counsel children, adolescents and young adults who had experienced trauma.
+Additionally, she developed protocol for, and conducted, research studies to assess the effectiveness of Safe Touches Workshops on young children, oversaw the administration of the Child Empowerment and Trauma Recovery Programs, and conducted training for staff, parents and donors regarding trauma-related issues.

-Ms. Carter is a member of the National Association of Social Workers, and served as co-chair for a subcommittee of the Lower East Side Community Partnership Initiative.
-She earned her undergraduate degree from Tufts University, and her master’s degree from the Columbia School of Social Work.
+Dedicated to her field, Typhani, among other things, has supervised social work interns since 2009, is an active member of the National Association of Social Workers, was a former Co-Chair for subcommittee of Lower East Side Community Partnership Initiative, and was awarded the Robert Maslow Excellence in Practice Award during her employ at JCCA.
+She received her undergraduate degree from Tufts University and her Master’s Degree from Columbia University School of Social Work.